Rich TraylorProfessor of History Cynthia Ann Parker College of Liberal Arts History

 - Doctor of Philosophy, American History, University of Missouri-Columbia, 2003

 Dr. Richard Traylor, professor of history, joined the history faculty at Hardin-Simmons University in 2003 to teach Early America.

 In addition to teaching survey courses on United States history, he teaches upper-division courses on Colonial and Revolutionary America, the Early Republic, and the Civil War and Reconstruction.
-He also enjoys teaching courses on Abraham Lincoln, Thomas Jefferson, Robert E. Lee, and the History of American Religious Culture.
-He also teaches a First Year Seminar entitled “The Disney Version” dealing with the creations and legacy of Walt Disney.
+He also enjoys teaching courses on Abraham Lincoln, Thomas Jefferson, Walt Disney, Robert E. Lee, and the History of American Religious Culture.

 In 2015, Dr. Traylor published Born of Water and Spirit: The Baptist Impulse in Kentucky, 1776-1860 with the University of Tennessee Press.
 He has also published articles in the Missouri Historical Review, Baptist History and Heritage, and the Texas Journal of History.